DmitryGoroshko/word_hk_auto_test/README.md

 ## Python auto test program description
 ### About the program
 This python script is autotest for MS Word application hotkey module.
-It's generate all possible hot key combinations, type and check recognition.
+It's generated all possible hot key combinations, type and check recognition.

 ### System requirements
 My configuration: